kentcdodds/bookshelf/CONTRIBUTING.md

 **Working on your first Pull Request?** You can learn how from this _free_ series [How to Contribute to an Open Source Project on GitHub][egghead]

+## READ THIS PLEASE

+Due to the way this project works, each of the exercises is self-contained in a branch that starts with `exercises/` which is _only one commit_ off of master.
+This is critically important for the tooling that we have to make it easy to manage the exercises over time.

+Unfortunately, because of this requirement, it's impossible to merge PRs that are made to exercise branches (because it's impossible to maintain the one-commit requirement).

+So, if you want to make a change to one of the `exercises/` branches, you're welcome to open a pull request, but I will have to apply any needed changes myself and will close your PR (though I will still add you to the contributors table).

+If your changes are to the `main` branch, then the pull request workflow is normal.

 ## Project setup

 1. Fork and clone the repo